NVIDIA/grace-cpu-benchmarking-guide/src/platform/software.md

 All prerequisites downloaded successfully.
 ```

-Configure and compile GCC.
+Configure, compile, and install GCC.
 Remember to set `GCC_INSTALL_PREFIX` appropriately!
 This example installs GCC to `/opt/gcc/12.3` but any valid filesystem path can be used:

 ```bash
 export GCC_INSTALL_PREFIX=/opt/gcc/12.3